xinutec/xinutec.github.io/content/irc/connect/irssi.md

 Irssi
 =====

-First, download the [CA certificate](../ca.crt).
-Save this under `~/.irssi/xinutec.pem`.
-Then, add the Xinutec network to your configuration with the following command:
+First, add the Xinutec network to your configuration with the following
+command:

         /network add xinutec